Skip to main content

 Magnesium

 While nausea may be the top G.I. side effect of using a GLP-1 as your body adjusts, the most common long-term gastrointestinal side effect is constipation, says Grunvald.
-If that’s happening for you, the first step is to make sure you’re drinking enough water (there’s a formula to figure out your personalized number, but you can also just check to make sure your pee is light yellow).
+If that’s happening for you, the first step is to make sure you’re drinking enough water.
+The GLP-1 Success Program guides members in drinking 64 fluid ounces (or 8 cups) of water per day.
+If you’re feeling constipated, try increasing this to 72 ounces per day (or adding an additional cup of water) to help soften the stool.

-You also want to make sure you’re eating enough fiber; the U.S. Department of Agriculture recommends that adults consume between 22 grams and 34 grams of fiber per day, depending on age and sex.
+You also want to make sure you’re eating enough fiber; guidelines recommend that women consume at least 25 grams of fiber per day, while men should consume at least 38 grams per day.
 Generally, you want to get 14 grams of fiber for every 1,000 calories you eat.
 Yet more than 90 percent of women and 97 percent of men in the U.S. aren’t hitting those numbers.
+If you’re falling short of the recommendations, increase fiber gradually, one meal or snack at a time (or by ~5 grams over the course of a few days).
 The best way to add fiber is by making sure there are plenty of fruits and veggies, nuts, seeds, beans, legumes, and whole grains in those mini-meals you’re consuming.

-Still backed up?
-Consider psyllium husk.
-This is a natural fiber supplement that comes in powder form you dissolve in water (bonus: you also get those ounces in!) or take as a tablet.
+If you’re unable to meet your fiber goals through food alone, consider psyllium husk.
+This natural fiber supplement that comes in powder form you can dissolve in water (bonus: you also get those ounces in!) or take as a tablet.
 You can also add magnesium citrate (350 milligrams) powder dissolved in water before bedtime.
 It helps soften stool by drawing water into the small intestine, making it easier to go when you get up in the morning.

 How can you determine the right supplements for you?

 If you’re taking a GLP-1, the above intel gives you a good idea of the supplements you may want to take.
-But both Grunvald and Cardel agree that your specific supplement routine should be personalized.
+But both Grunvald and Cardel agree that your specific supplement routine should be personalized and guided by a doctor or dietitian.
 Sadly, most people aren’t getting that guidance from an MD or RD, says Grunvald.

 “Sitting down with a healthcare provider to go over your labs is ideal.
 Then you can see if there are deficiencies and discuss areas of concern in your life, such as being vegetarian or being in menopause; existing medical conditions; or family history that is concerning.
 Then together, you can make a plan of what to monitor and what foods or supplementation to prioritize,” says Cardel.